xia9796-cd/session-click-anchor-attribution-model/README.md

 # session-click-anchor-attribution-model
-interval-based attribution model using session anchors and window function inBigQuery.
+interval-based attribution model using session anchors and window function in BigQuery.

 README